hashicorp/terraform-provider-kubernetes/_examples/wordpress-mysql-gce-pv/README.md

 ### Kubernetes

-This example expects you to already have a running K8S cluster and credentials set up in a config or environment variables.
+This example expects you to already have a running K8S cluster on GCP and credentials set up in a config or environment variables.

 See [related docs](../google-gke-cluster/README.md) if you don't have any of those.